sabari2018/PDL_2020-2021_GR5/EVALUATION.md

 # Extractors evaluation
-During this project, two types of extractors has been made.
-One of them extract tables from HTML code.
+During this project, two types of extractors have been made.
+One of them extracts tables from HTML code.
 The other extract from WikiText code.
 We have to compare the performance of the two extractors.
 The first comparison will be on the number of URL processed.
 The other comparison will be on the quality of the extraction.

 ## JUnit tests

 For the URLs test, we realized that is problems in JUnit tests.
 Some test was wrong because the code was not correct.
 We correct a good part of JUnit test.
-We realized also that there is a lot of invalid links.
+We realized also that there was a lot of invalid links.
 We suspended these tests.
-We checked the URL list and we realized there are links with an other name or the page didn't exist anymore.
+We checked the URL list and we realized there are links with another name or the page didn't exist anymore.

 ## Number of extraction

-Like we said before, we have to compare the number of good extraction.
+Like we said before, we have to compare the number of good extractions.
 There is 303 URL processed for 336 in total, so 90.2% of success

 ### Comparison